New South Wales Golf Club

-The New South Wales Golf Club is a links-style golf course designed by Alister MacKenzie in December 1926.
+The New South Wales Golf Club is a links-style golf course designed by Alister MacKenzie and Carnegie Clark in December 1926.
 It consists of 18 holes, two of which are beside the Tasman Sea and Botany Bay.
 The course is situated in La Perouse, New South Wales, a suburb of Sydney, and regularly rates in the top 50 golf courses in the world.

 MacKenzie, on designing the course, stated: